 My Brother’s Bar

 Sure, you’ve already been.
-But, My Brother’s Bar is still the perfect place to eat (again) for three reasons: Its historic cachet as the oldest bar in Denver (honestly, Kerouac drank here); it serves some of the city’s best burgers; and it has two winter-ready outdoor patios available right now.
+But, My Brother’s Bar is still the perfect place to eat (again) for three reasons: It has historic cachet as the oldest bar in Denver (honestly, Kerouac drank here); it serves some of the city’s best burgers; and it has two winter-ready outdoor patios available right now.
 Delivery is also available through Uber Eats and DoorDash.

 If you’ve spent more than five minutes in Denver, you know that green chile is tied with overstuffed breakfast burritos as the city’s comfort food.
 You probably already have a favorite.
 But why not spend a little lockdown time considering a new one?
-Check out Chef Blaine Baggao’s New Mexico-style green chile at Adobe Denver; savor the SoCal-influenced, masa-thickened variety at North County; or opt for pure, unadulterated chile verde (just like abuelita used to make) at El Taco or La Fiesta.
+Check out chef Blaine Baggao’s New Mexico-style green chile at Adobe Denver; savor the SoCal-influenced, masa-thickened variety at North County; or opt for pure, unadulterated chile verde (just like abuelita used to make) at El Taco or La Fiesta.
 The best part is that all of these outlets are currently offering pickup or delivery.

-Right now, the safest things to do near and within the city are all outdoors.
+There are a bunch of things to do in Denver.
+And right now, the safest things to do near and within the city are all outdoors.
 Use this time as an excuse to check out all those al fresco Denver bucket-list experiences that all the tourists talk about but you’ve yet to see for yourself.
 If heading into the mountains for a week isn’t in the cards right now, check out these great things to do a little closer to home.

 Go Play in the Snow (and Ice)